UQ-Trust-Lab/PdD/README.md

-# PdD: A Character-Level Perturbation Generator 🚀
+# PdD: The Ultimate Character-Level Perturbation Generator 🚀🔥

-Welcome to **PdD**, the powerful **Character-level Perturbation Generator**!
-A framework is designed to manipulate text at the most granular level—each individual character!
-This is a tool to **achieve text data augmentation**.
+Welcome to **PdD**, the game-changing **Character-Level Perturbation Generator**!
+If you've ever wanted to push the boundaries of text data augmentation, you've come to the right place!
+PdD isn't just another tool—it’s your **text manipulation playground**, where every character can be twisted, swapped, and transformed to your heart’s content.

 ![image-20240123120135583](README.assets/image-20240123120135583.png)

+## 🚀 Why PdD?

-Based on three core metrics, **P**robability distribution, **D**ensity, and **D**iversity, PdD allows you to transform and perturb text in dynamic ways.
-Whether you're working on enhancing neural network robustness or exploring creative text generation, PdD provides the tools to experiment with text like never before!
+At its core, PdD is driven by three powerful principles: **P**robability distribution, **D**ensity, and **D**iversity.
+These metrics empower you to perturb text in ways that are dynamic, intelligent, and, most importantly, **impactful**!
+Whether you're enhancing neural network robustness, simulating real-world typos, or exploring creative text transformations, PdD gives you **full control** over your textual experiments.

+## 🔥 Backed by Research

-This project is based on our paper “[Formalizing Robustness Against Character-Level Perturbations for Neural Network Language Models](https://link.springer.com/chapter/10.1007/978-981-99-7584-6_7)”, and you can cite it as follows:
+PdD is based on our paper “[Formalizing Robustness Against Character-Level Perturbations for Neural Network Language Models](https://link.springer.com/chapter/10.1007/978-981-99-7584-6_7).”
+Our work ensures that the perturbations aren’t just random noise but **structured, meaningful, and deeply insightful**.
+You can cite our work using the following BibTeX entry:

 ```bibtex
 @inproceedings{ma2023formalizing,